Trinitui/Trinitui/README.md

 ## About me:
-I'm an experienced Project Manager learning web dev and having fun along the way.
+I'm an experienced Project Manager learning Data Science and having fun along the way.
 Take a look at my projects below and reach out if you have any feedback!

 <br />